Radio Equipment Directive Labelling: Implementing Regulation

 Historically, the CE Mark warned users of a potential non-harmonized frequency with an exclamation mark as the illustrative symbol:

-In 2014, the new Radio Equipment Directive (RED) (2014/53/EU) was published which allowed for Implementing Regulations to be added to address specific issues with the directive.
-Since it is recognised that consumers often misunderstand labelling, an Implementing Regulation has been drafted to resolve this issue.
-The new labelling Implementing Regulation is expected to come into force before the 13th June 2017, before the old R&TTE Directive comes to an end.
+In 2014, the Radio Equipment Directive (RED) (2014/53/EU) was published which allowed for Implementing Regulations to be added to address specific issues with the directive.
+Since it is recognized that consumers often misunderstand labelling, an Implementing Regulation was enacted to resolve this issue.

 Labelling and packaging guide

 The packaging of products which could potentially have an issue with a non-harmonized frequency in a specific country will now carry that country’s code to warn the consumer.